 Detecting A Jailbroken iPhone

-The best way to know if your iPhone was jailbroken is to look for jailbreak apps installed on your phone.
+After my research, I found out that the best way to know if your iPhone was jailbroken is to look for jailbreak apps installed on your phone.

 To check, follow the steps below: